himyjan/Laravel-Astro.js-boilerplate/README.md

-# Laravel Breeze - Astro Edition 🏝️
+# Laravel Breeze - Astro.js Edition 🏝️

-## Not sure if it worth to try? but Island architecture look nice

 ## Introduction

-This repository is an implementing of the [Laravel Breeze](https://laravel.com/docs/starter-kits) application / authentication starter kit frontend in [Astro](https://astro.build).
-All of the authentication boilerplate is already written for you - powered by [Laravel Sanctum](https://laravel.com/docs/sanctum), allowing you to quickly begin pairing your beautiful Astro frontend with a powerful Laravel backend.
+This repository is an implementation of the [Laravel Breeze](https://laravel.com/docs/starter-kits) application / authentication starter kit frontend in [Astro.js](https://astro.build).
+All of the authentication boilerplate is already written for you - powered by [Laravel Sanctum](https://laravel.com/docs/sanctum), allowing you to quickly begin pairing your beautiful Astro.js frontend with a powerful Laravel backend.

 ## Official Documentation

 ### Installation

-First, create a Astro compatible Laravel backend by installing Laravel Breeze into a [fresh Laravel application](https://laravel.com/docs/installation) and installing Breeze's API scaffolding:
+First, create a Astro.js compatible Laravel backend by installing Laravel Breeze into a [fresh Laravel application](https://laravel.com/docs/installation) and installing Breeze's API scaffolding:

 ```bash
 # Create the Laravel application...